Home Pet ParentsAdopting an Indie Dog: Should You Adopt a Street Dog?

 Should you adopt an Indie dog or pup?

 You should only adopt an indie pup if you are ready for a pup.
 The responsibility of an indie pup is in no way lesser than that of a purebred puppy.
-Your pup will need timely deworming, vaccinations, grooming, proper diet and training irrespective of their pedigree and breed.
+Your pup will need timely deworming, vaccinations, grooming, proper diet, and training irrespective of their pedigree and breed.

 If you are getting an indie dog from a shelter, consider their history before adopting them.
-A history of abandonment and trauma, or shelter living demands behaviour modification training.
+A history of abandonment and trauma, or shelter living demands behavior modification training.
 It is strictly not recommended for first-time pet parents.

 In case you have a particular puppy in mind, take them to the veterinary clinic near you first for a consultation.
 Make sure they are free from parasites and common canine illnesses.